-Microsoft offering legal help to employees affected by Trump immigration order
+Tech reacts to Trump’s immigration ban

 Artificial intelligence and the law

+President Donald Trump signed an executive order on Friday that temporarily halted the admission of refugees, indefinitely banned the admission of refugees from Syria, and stopped citizens of several Muslim-majority countries from entering the U.S. The American Civil Liberties Union has already filed a legal challenge to the order.

-At first, President Trump’s immigration order looked like it would mostly affect refugees from seven majority Muslim nations (which itself is shameful).
-The order is so sweeping, however, that it also includes any green card and visa holders from these countries.
+The order is so sweeping that it also includes any green card and visa holders from these countries.
 So if you were a citizen of these countries (Iran, Iraq, Syria and Sudan.
 Libya, Yemen and Somalia) and had the bad luck of being outside of the U.S. at the time the order went into effect, you’re now barred from entering the country for at least the next 90 days.
 Unsurprisingly, that’s already affecting the employees of many of the largest tech companies, which tend to draw from a global talent pool.

-Update: according to Reuters, government officials now argue that green card holders from the seven countries included in the ban “have to be cleared into U.S. on case-by-case basis.”

 We know that Google already recalled its employees from abroad — though chances are the alert came too late to allow anybody to travel back to the U.S. in time.
+“We’re concerned about the impact of this order and any proposals that could impose restrictions on Googlers and their families, or that create barriers to bringing great talent to the U.S.,” the company wrote in an official statement.
+“We’ll continue to make our views on these issues known to leaders in Washington and elsewhere.”

 Facebook founder and CEO Mark Zuckerberg, too, yesterday noted in a Facebook post that he is “concerned about the impact of the recent executive orders signed by President Trump” though he also added that he was “glad” that Trump was willing “to ‘work something out’ for Dreamers” and that the President “believes our country should continue to benefit from ‘people of great talent coming into the country.’”

+Facebook added in a statement today, “We are assessing the impact on our workforce and determining how best to protect our people and their families from any adverse effects.”

-We reached out to a number of the biggest U.S.-based tech companies for comment about how they are reacting to this situation.
-Most have not responded yet, but Microsoft told us that it is already providing legal assistance to its employees affected by this: “We share the concerns about the impact of the executive order on our employees from the listed countries, all of whom have been in the United States lawfully, and we’re actively working with them to provide legal advice and assistance.”
+Microsoft told us that it is already providing legal assistance to its employees affected by this: “We share the concerns about the impact of the executive order on our employees from the listed countries, all of whom have been in the United States lawfully, and we’re actively working with them to provide legal advice and assistance.”

+Microsoft CEO Satya Nadella spoke out in favor of immigration in a post on LinkedIn.
+“As an immigrant and as a CEO, I’ve both experienced and seen the positive impact that immigration has on our company, for the country, and for the world.
+We will continue to advocate on this important topic,” Nadella said.

+Nadella also shared a memo from Microsoft’s chief legal officer Brad Smith, in which Smith revealed that at least 76 Microsoft employees are affected by Trump’s order.
+“But there may be other employees from these countries who have U.S. green cards rather than a visa who may be affected, and there may be family members from these countries that we haven’t yet reached,” Smith added.
+Smith said he and Nadella would answer employee questions during a question-and-answer session on Monday.

+Several major tech companies have moved to ingratiate themselves with the Trump administration in recent weeks.
+SpaceX and Tesla CEO Elon Musk, who voiced opposition to Trump during the election season, recently accepted a role advising Trump on economic policy along with Uber CEO Travis Kalanick.
+Oracle CEO Safra Catz took a position in the Trump transition team last month.

-We will update this post as we receive more comments.
+SpaceX, Tesla, Uber and Oracle have yet to respond to questions about how Trump’s executive order will impact their businesses.
+We will update this post as we receive more comments and statements.

-It’s worth noting that a number of other tech CEOs have also been outspoken about the ban.
-Box CEO Aaron Levie, for example, took to Twitter to voice his displeasure with the ban on allowing refugees into the country (though he has since deleted this tweet):
+It’s worth noting that a number of other tech CEOs and luminaries have also been outspoken about the ban.
+Box CEO Aaron Levie, for example, took to Twitter to voice his displeasure with the ban.

+“We’re very much against the ban and will be working to both protect our employees but also work to make it clear that this is unacceptable and fight it however possible,” Levie also told us in an email.

+Airbnb CEO Brian Chesky offered a brief statement on Twitter that obliquely referenced Trump’s executive order:Y Combinator’s Sam Altman today also took to his blog to express his views and implore tech companies to take a public stand.
+“It is time for tech companies to start speaking up about some of the actions taken by President Trump’s administration,” he wrote and later on added that “if this action has not crossed a line for you, I suggest you think now about what your own line in the sand is.
+It’s easy, with gradual escalation, for the definition of ‘acceptable’ to get moved.
+So think now about what action President Trump might take that you would consider crossing a line, and write it down.”

 0